khedo1/recipes-website/README.md

 # recipes-website
-A toy HTML website for showcasing recipes
+A toy HTML website for showcasing recipes,the website consist of a main index page which have links to a few recipes.
+Only HTml